CIDFriendsCentral/CIDFriendsCentral.github.io/content/CNC/2D Cutting/Path/_index.md

 This will export your toolpaths as a .sbp file.

-Once you have done this, move to the cutting page.
+Once you have done this, move to the [Securing Material](https://cid.friendscentral.org/cnc/securing/index.html) page.